505 - Travel and Expense Policy

 • approved by the department's budget manager, and

-• submitted within 90 days of the expenses being incurred.
+• submitted within 30 days of the expenses being incurred or travel dates

 Travel Arrangements